particle-iot/docs/src/content/getting-started/console/console.md

 divided into two main sections, [tools for developers](#developer-tools) and [tools to manage product fleets](#product-tools).

-**Note:** The Console does not yet work in Microsoft Internet Explorer including Edge.
+**Note:** The Console does not work in Microsoft Internet Explorer including Edge.
 Please use another browser, such as Chrome or Firefox, to access the Console.
 If you're experiencing rendering issues, turn off any ad blocking extensions you may be using.

+{{> sso}}

 ## Developer tools